See your personalised rates

 Halifax was founded in 1853 and is now part of the Lloyds Banking Group.
 It offers personal loans from £1,000 to £25,000 for new and current customers, and existing customers can generally receive approval and funding in as little as 10 minutes.

-Zopa is a peer-to-peer lending platform that offers unsecured personal loans up to £25,000 for 1 to 5 years.
-Borrowers will need to be at least 20 years old and earning at least £12,000 p.a. to be eligible for a loan.
+Founded in 2004, Zopa took the lending market by storm being the only lender that offered peer-to-peer (P2P) lending.
+Since then Zopa has left the P2P market but still offers unsecured personal loans up to £35,000 for 1 Year to 5 Years.
+Borrowers will need to be 20 or over and earning at least £12000.00 Per Annum to be eligible for a loan.

 Tesco Bank is the financial arm of supermarket giant Tesco, and offers personal loans for £1,000 to £35,000, with loan terms from 1-10 years.
 Tesco Clubcard members may be eligible for discounted interest rates, and borrowers with generally receive their funds within five working days.